OnionIoT/openwrt-buildsystem-wrapper/README.md

 SILENT=1             # Same as -s
-OPENWRT_TAG=v22.03.3 # It would check out and use the openwrt tag before the build GIT_OPENWRT="https://github.com/openwrt/openwrt" # It would use this URL to clone openwrt
+OPENWRT_TAG=v22.03.3 # It would check out and use the openwrt tag before the build GIT_OPENWRT="https://github.com/openwrt/openwrt" # It would use this URL to clone openwrt INCLUDE_PACKAGES_M=""  # add packages in build config to be compiled as module package i.e i2c-tools libi2c INCLUDE_PACKAGES_Y=""  # add packages in build config to be compiled as built-in package i.e i2c-tools libi2c
 ```

 ## All files specific to custom dist are placed under dir `onion`